Modulos/data_copilot/README.rst

 During the setup process, you will be prompted to enter your openai API key.
 You can also enter it manually by editing the ``.dev.env`` file in the root directory of the repository after the installation.

+Choose `sql` as the compute backend.
+This will allow you to use the full functionality of DataCopilot.
+The getting_started compute backend is a limited version which will help you to get started with implementing your own logic.
+Checkout the `Build your own Copilot` section for more information.

 Open DataCopilot in your browser: http://localhost